fqqlsun/LEAF_production/docs/code_architecture.md

 ![](/wiki_images/LEAF_param_dict.png)

-Specifically, the dictionary includes ELEVEN “key:value” pairs (the last two are optional), each of which is detailed as follows:
+Specifically, the dictionary includes TWELVE “key:value” pairs (the last three are optional), each of which is detailed as follows:

 (1) 'sensor': a string denoting a satellite sensor and data unit.
 The valid values for this key currently are 'L8_SR' and 'S2_SR', representing Landsat 8/9 and Sentinel-2 surface reflectance data (for vegetation biophysical parameter estimation, the input images must be surface reflectance), respectively.